pereznetworks/TD-Project8/README.md

 # DOING:

+    migrate to gulp v4
+      need to update or replace anything that relies on gulp.util otherwise when cloning git repo and running straight npm install some stuff will be broken

+      steps: uninstalled all dev deps
+      ```
+          ~TD-Project$ npm i npm
+          ~TD-Project$ npm i del -save-dev
+          ~TD-Project$ npm i gulp@4.0.0 -save-dev
+              // have to specify the version #
+              // otherwise get vulnerability warnings
+      ```

+# TODO:

     do we need to add jQuery to the sites project files if so, can gulp check for latest jquery and place a min version of it in /dist/js folder